Ever wonder why Giraffes have black tongues, or why they have horns?

-You will notice from giraffe pictures take in their natural habitat that these African animals prefer woodlands areas.
+In their natural habitat, these African animals prefer woodland areas.

 This is where they will find food trees for them to browse.